Frequently Asked Questions

 Do you work with all ages?

 Yes!
-We provide services to both children and adults.
-We specialize in meeting the needs of individuals who are autistic or neurodiverse however we find the supports we put into place generally work well for all abilities!
+We provide services to both children and adults of all abilities.
+We specialize in meeting the needs of individuals who are autistic or neurodiverse however we find the supports we put into place generally work well for all abilities.
+We also offer a nature-based learning community for children and families ages 2-5.
+Learn more about our Seed Pod Playschool here.

 Have another question?

-No problem, we’re here to help!
+We'd love to connect!
 Email your question to circlesofcommunication@gmail.com or fill out the contact form below, and we will respond to your inquiry directly.
-You can also call us at 609-954-8245.
+You can also call to text us at 609-954-8245.